 Clathrin and caveolae-independent pinocytosis

 This process of pinocytosis works independently of receptors or other material stimuli.
-It does not require the coat proteins for the formulation of vesicles.
+It does not require coat proteins for the formulation of vesicles.
 Actin and other related proteins are vital in this pathway for vesicle formation.
 Cargo can be delivered to early endosomes to follow the late endosome pathway to the lysosome.
 It can also be sent to the Golgi network or sent back to the plasma membrane for recycling.

 Pinocytosis vs Phagocytosis

 Both pinocytosis and phagocytosis use energy (ATP).
 However, there are many differences between pinocytosis and phagocytosis (see table below).
 Phagocytosis is performed mainly by immune cells such as monocytes/macrophages as well as neutrophils and dendritic cells.
+Where does pinocytosis occur?
 Pinocytosis, on the other hand, occurs in most cell types.
-Phagocytosis takes up larger solid materials such as bacteria, to be broken down rather than liquids which have already been dissolved.
+Phagocytosis takes up larger solid materials such as bacteria, to be broken down rather than liquids that have already been dissolved.
 Phagocytosis is a process that forms phagosomes ingesting 1-2 µm particles as opposed to 0.1 – 0.2 µm particles taken up by pinosomes in pinocytosis.
 Furthermore, phagocytosis is a triggered process in comparison to a constant process, as seen in pinocytosis.
 Finally, phagocytosis involves the formation of pseudopodium (protrusions on the cell surface) before the phagosome is formed.